Dhraseon/Bounties/README.md

 # Bounties
-A Rebo for bounty data
+A Repo for bounty data